| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Open listing

 A seller who uses an open listing doesn’t have an exclusive agreement with an agent.
 This means that any agent can compete to find a buyer and receive the commission.
-Similar to a FSBO, an open listing might save the seller some money, but we all know it comes with a lot of headaches.
+Similar to an FSBO, an open listing might save the seller some money, but we all know it comes with a lot of headaches.

 Without a real estate professional, the seller doesn’t have someone who can provide advice and help move the transaction along.
 Agents might also be less motivated to market the property since they are not guaranteed a commission.